axone-protocol/ontology/README.md

 ### A formal model for the OKP4 blockchain

 This ontology describes and defines the different forms of vocabularies used in the [OKP4](https://okp4.network) protocol in a standard and well designed format.
 The aim is to model a semantic network of all the _entities_  (Data Spaces, data, services, processing workflows) by semantically characterizing what they are and the relationships they maintain between them.
+Thus, the ontology provides a complete living understanding and knowledge of the datasets within a Data Space, their transformation (by the services), as well as the governance rules that apply (data sharing, consents, policy rules).

+### Ontology at the heart of the blockchain

+Ontology is at the heart of the [OKP4](https://github.com/okp4/okp4d) protocol as much of the information is encoded and stored as an ontology _on-chain_ in the blockchain transactions.
+This means that (almost) all the semantics of the transactions submitted to the blockchain are expressed through this ontology - for instance the creation of a dataspace, the execution of a service, the description of a dataset, etc.

 ## Documentation